 Our team of over 60 people consists of social workers, FTP and Committee officers, data and IT specialists, registration advisors, marketing communication experts, business support officers, workforce development advisors and learning and development specialists.
 Our values underpin our culture and set a foundation for how we work together both inside and outside the organisation.
 We are driven by our purpose and making a positive difference in everything we do.

 Our Senior Leadership Team

-Chief Executive, Patricia Higgins is accountable to the Board for organisational performance and management.
-Patricia is supported by the Director of Registration and Corporate, Declan McAllister Services and the Director of Regulation and Standards, Marian O’Rourke.
+Patricia Higgins took up post as interim Chief Executive in September 2018 and was appointed into the post in July 2022.
+Patricia is supported by the Director of Registration and Corporate Services, Declan McAllister and the Director of Regulation and Standards, Marian O’Rourke.

 Appointed in July 2017 Declan works collaboratively with all staff and stakeholders to continue to strengthen the levels of public confidence in the social work and social care professions.
-A champion of digital transformation and how it can support the delivery of social work and social care and a recent joint author on Digital Skills and Learning for the Social Care Workforce published in the JMIR Medical Education Journal.
-A strong believer in the power of positive thinking he has built up working relationships with key decision makers, service users and carers, academics and enthusiastic innovators in order to shape and support the delivery of high quality care and make a difference to the health and wellbeing of people in Northern Ireland.
+A champion of digital transformation and how it can support the delivery of social work and social care, he is currently leading on improvement initiatives to support better data and intelligence across the Social Work and Social Care sectors.

 As Director of Regulation and Standards, Marian is responsible for leading the Social Care Council’s work in setting standards of conduct and practice for the social work and social care workforces and standards for social work education and training at both qualifying and post qualifying levels.